thiagoa/notes/Clojure.md

 ## Staging area

 **WARNING**: This part is a mess.
-As the name implies, it's a staging area, so it needs to be organized and distributed.
+As the name implies, it's a staging area, so it needs to be organized.

 Nice Clojure blog: